 SIG’s Global Research Projects Respond to COVID-driven Challenges

-In this post for our special series on social work research during and after COVID, several researchers who are involved in the global initiatives of the Social Intervention Group (SIG) share lessons learned and some new directions and priorities for their current and post-COVID research agendas.
+In this post for our special series on social work in times of crisis, several researchers who are involved in the global initiatives of the Social Intervention Group (SIG) share lessons learned and some new directions and priorities for their current and post-COVID research agendas.

 - SMART Couples II is working to develop a couples-based intervention to improve HIV medication adherence among HIV-positive people who inject drugs in Kazakhstan.